N0repi/HumbleDonationsAudit/README.md

 # Description

 This repo is a hardhat enviroment.
 The contract (and interface) I would like audited is in ./contracts .
+ABI is located artifacts/contracts/HumbleDonations.sol/HumbleDonations.json

-./externalRouterTestContracts is an attempt to get the Uniswap routing to an external contract- described in the first block-comment of HumbleDonations.sol .
-NOC21 was the last iteration of HumbleDonations.sol before it was rename to HumbleDonations.sol.
+Contract is live on Sepolia @ 0xB9fe62Fbd99B3A57699B4f10b246e69761D9FEB4 The verified proxy contract is @ 0xA065893FAd2802231684B067f2788D0BDEf8aDCd

 I can happily provide more scripts at request.